 Can the Probable Cause Be Challenged?

-Questions still remain, however, in any case where the police are relying on this for probable cause:
+Questions still remain, however, in any case where the police are relying on this for probable cause, and a seasoned DUI lawyer may be able to use these to establish a lack of probable cause and get the evidence against you dismissed.
+Questions like:

 - Are two instances enough under all circumstances?